istio/istio.io/content/en/docs/setup/additional-setup/external-istiod/index.md

 $ istioctl apply -f remote-config-cluster.yaml --context="${CTX_USER_CLUSTER}"
 {{< /text >}}

 You may notice the ingress gateway in `user_cluster` is not running yet.
-This is normal as the ingress gateway won't reach running until its external Istiod reaches running, which you will install next.
+This is expected until the external istiod is running, which you will install next.

 ### Setup external istiod in the control plane cluster